neilmunday/slurm-mail/README.md

 ### Date/time format

-To change the date/time format used for job start and end times in the e-mails, change the `datetimeFormat` configuration option in `/etc/slurm-mail/slurm-mail.conf`.
+To change the date/time format used for job start and end times in the e-mails, change the `datetimeFormat` configuration option in `slurm-mail.conf`.
 The format string used is the same as Python's [datetime.strftime function](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).

 ### E-mail subject

-To change the subject of the e-mails, change the `emailSubject` configuration option in `/etc/slurm-mail`.
-You use the following place holders in the string:
+To change the subject of the e-mails, set the `emailSubject` configuration option in `slurm-mail.conf`.
+The following placeholders are available for use in the string:

 | Place holder | Value                   |
 | ------------ | ----------------------- |